|Pele with Jairzinho|

 DM: Toninho Cerezo

 Throughout his career, Cerezo played with Atlético Mineiro, Roma, Sampdoria and São Paulo.
 He was a legend at Atlético Mineiro.
 With São Paulo FC, he was the two-times winner of the Intercontinental Cup and Copa Libertadores.
 He went to Argentina 1978 and Spain 1982.
 During his time in Italy, Cerezo won the Coppa Italia four times; in 1991 he won the Serie A with Sampdoria.

 |Didi & Pele|

 Jairzinho had 81 caps from Brazil.
-"The Hurricane" was a star at the 1970 WC Finals.
+"The Hurricane" was a star at the 1970 World Cup Finals, where Brazil won.
 He was one of two players who had scored at every single game of a given World Cup Finals.
 He also went to the 1974 World Cup Finals in West Germany.
 For his club career, he played for the famous Botafago team of the 1960's.
 He was an understudy to Garrincha.
 He also played in France with Marseille.

 Jair was a member of the great offensive trio for Brazil at the World Cup in 1950.
 The other two were Zizinho and Ademir.
 He played for Flamengo and Vasco da Gama before the WC in 1950.
 After the WC Finals, he played mainly for clubs in Sao Paulo.
 For the national team, he only made two cameo appearances two years after the ill-fated World Cup Finals.